Reduced social and economic costs of acute or chronic disease or other health conditions.

 Challenges you may encounter while searching for information:

 Measurable changes to the societal costs of illness are not always directly observable.
-Societal cost of illness research by nature is focused on a specific disorder, disease, or condition such as depression, low back pain, or schizophrenia.
+The societal cost of illness research by nature is focused on a specific disorder, disease, or condition such as depression, low back pain, or schizophrenia.
 Depending on the locale, organizations, and other administrative jurisdictional offices may collect and curate data on expenditures on specific disorders, diseases, or conditions which researchers can then analyze for changes.
 Data may not be available for all disorders, diseases, or conditions.

 Articles, books, and other publications in translational science using the indicator: